1EdTech/openbadges-specification/ob_v3p0/cert/introduction.md

 -   <dfn>Skill Claim</dfn>: An [=assertion=] that the learner has the specified [=skill=].

 -   <dfn data-lt="VC">Verifiable Credential</dfn> (VC): A tamper-evident credential whose issuer can be cryptographically verified.
-See [[vc-data-model]].
+See [[vc-data-model-2.0]].

--   <dfn data-lt="VP">Verifiable Presentation</dfn> (VP): A tamper-evident presentation of one or more Verifiable Credentials of which cryptographic verification can be used to determine the trustworthiness of the authorship of the data. [[vc-data-model]]
+-   <dfn data-lt="VP">Verifiable Presentation</dfn> (VP): A tamper-evident presentation of one or more Verifiable Credentials of which cryptographic verification can be used to determine the trustworthiness of the authorship of the data. [[vc-data-model-2.0]]

 -   <dfn data-lt="Verifiable">Verification</dfn>: The evaluation of whether a [=verifiable credential=] or [=verifiable presentation=] is an authentic and timely statement of the issuer or presenter, respectively.
 This includes checking that: the credential (or presentation) conforms to the specification; the proof method is satisfied; and, if present, the status check succeeds.